xernot/bluxir/docs/README.md

 # About bluxir

-This project is originaly written by @irrelative and published on github under https://github.com/irrelative/blucli. if you want the original software get it there. i forked it on feb 15th 2026 and made some major changes to the interface and the behavior of the controller. i used the api from the original project. its only for private usage. i just made it, because its incredible borring to switch to a mobile phone while working just because you want to hear different sounds. how ever.  its all free. use it how ever you want. no licence at all.
+This is an comprehensive command-line interface (CLI) for bluOS streamers.

-credits again to @irrelative. i just forked it and added the features i need. this readme is mainly written by irrelative.
+I wrote it, because its incredible borring to switch to a mobile phone while working just because you want to hear different sounds, written in python.

-meanwhile its a different project and has less similarity with the original blucli.
+This project is originaly written by @irrelative and published on github under https://github.com/irrelative/blucli. if you want the original software get it there.
+I forked it on feb 15th 2026 and extensivly extended the project.

 # Blusound CLI